offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

 ### Questions

+#### DNS questions

 1. In which sense is this better than simply using the `Onion-Location` or the `Alt-Svc` headers?
     * DNS queries that happen via Tor are less prone to censorship than trying to access the site directly via and exit node (the exit node may be under censorship).
     * DNS queries tend to be faster than waiting for HTTP headers.
+2. How to detect/avoid censorship in the DNS level?
+How does the DNS-based method handle proof of non-existence (`NXDOMAIN` proofs), to detect/avoid censorship?
+    * Check the [Appendix: Specs for DNS-based .onion records][] document for details.
+3. How to prevent abuse in the DNS queries?
+How the DNS-based methods would handle an excess of requests?
+    * Check the [Appendix: Specs for DNS-based .onion records][] document for details.

+#### Roadmap questions

-2. Can this phase be skipped to the next?
+1. Can this phase be skipped to the next?
-    * The `[DNSONION]` plugin can be safely skipped or postponed to a later phase.
-    * What is really required in this phase is to implement the Tor NS API which may be used in the following phases, but having no plugin at this phase won't start solving the usability problem, but instead leaving setting up plugins to the community.
+    * The `[DNSONION]` plugin can be safely skipped or postponed to a later phase, focusing only in developing the Tor NS API which would be used in the following phases, but having no plugin at this phase won't start solving the usability problem, but instead leaving setting up plugins to the community.
+    * Another alternative would be to implement `[DNSONION]` as a built-in mechanism in the Tor daemon, and leave the Tor NS API to be developed in a later phase.
+2. Can we only implement the Tor NS API in this phase, and skip any plugin implementation to a later phase?
+    * Yes, but then we would not have anything official and functional to ship to users, except if the community commits to write some plugins, which is uncertain.
+3. Can we implement the `[DNSONION]` as a built-in discovery mechanism inside the Tor daemon, and leave the Tor NS API to be developed to a next phase?
+    * Yes, that could be an alternative pathway to save time and implementing `[DNSONION]` as quickly as possible, leaving other approaches to be implemented as plugins once the Tor NS API is implemented in a later phase.

+#### Tor and arti questions

-3. Why insist on changes in the Tor daemon code instead of focusing just in the Tor Browser?
+1. Why insist on changes in the Tor daemon code instead of focusing just in the Tor Browser?
     * Besides the fact the we should avoid implementing new features into C Tor in favor of arti, it's harder and harder to keep pace with the Firefox